ILIAS-eLearning/ILIAS/src/UI/README.md

 ## Talk about Kitchen Sink Concepts

-The ILIAS UI-Framework deals with the concepts also found in the Kitchen Sink.
+The ILIAS UI-Framework deals with the concepts found in the Kitchen Sink.
 In fact, this framework and the Kitchen Sink are heavily related.
 You won't need to think about HTML if you're using this framework.
 You also won't need to think about the implementation you are using, the device your GUI is displayed on or the CSS-classes you need to use.
 You will be able to talk to other people (like users or designers) using the same concepts and problem space as they do.
 This is also not a templating framework.

 [Learn more](doku/talk_about_ks_concepts.md)